Matching Drivers to Riders: A Two-stage Robust Approach: Related Work

-Finding a bipartite matching of minimum weight, is one of the classical problems in algorithmic graph theory and combinatorial optimization.
-The online version of this problem has received a considerable amount of attention over the years \cite{kalyanasundaram1993online, karp1990optimal, khuller1994line, nayyar2017input, chaudhuri2009online}.
-In this setting, we are given a known set of \textit{servers} while a set of \textit{clients} arrive online.
-In the \textit{online bipartite metric matching problem} servers and clients correspond to points from a metric space.
-Upon arrival, each client must be matched to a server irrevocably, at cost equal to their distance.
-For general metric spaces, there is a tight bound of $(2n - 1)$ on the competitiveness factor of deterministic online algorithms, where $n$ is the number of servers \cite{khuller1994line,kalyanasundaram1993online}.
-In the random arrival model, a natural question is whether randomization could help obtain an exponential improvement for general metric spaces.
-Meyerson, \textit{et al.} \cite{meyerson2006randomized} and Bansal \textit{et al.} \cite{bansal2007log} provided poly-logarithmic competitive randomized algorithms for the problem.
-Recently, Raghvendra \cite{raghvendra2016robust} presented a $O(\log{n})$-competitive algorithm in the random arrival model.
+\textit{Online minimum weight matching.} In the \textit{online bipartite metric matching problem}, servers and clients correspond to points from a metric space.
+Upon arrival, each client must be matched to a server irrevocably, at a cost equal to their distance.
+The objective is to find the minimum weight maximum cardinality matching.
+For general metric spaces, \cite{khuller1994line} and \cite{kalyanasundaram1993online} proved that there is a tight bound of $(2n - 1)$ on the competitiveness factor of deterministic online algorithms, where $n$ is the number of servers.
+In the random arrival model, a natural question is whether randomization could help obtain an exponential improvement for general metric spaces. \cite{meyerson2006randomized} and \cite{bansal2007log} provided poly-logarithmic competitive randomized algorithms for the problem.
+Recently, \cite{raghvendra2016robust} presented a $O(\log{n})$-competitive algorithm in the random arrival model.

+\textit{Two-stage stochastic combinatorial optimization.} Within two-stage stochastic optimization, matching has been studied under various models and different objectives. \cite{kong2006factor} introduce the stochastic two-stage maximum matching problem.
+They prove that the problem is NP-hard when the number of scenarios is an input of the problem and provide $1/2$-approximation algorithm. \cite{escoffier2010two} further study this problem, strengthen the hardness results, and slightly improve the approximation ratio. \cite{katriel2008commitment} study two stochastic minimum weight maximum matching problems in bipartite graphs.
+In their two variants, the uncertainty is respectively on the second-stage cost of the edges and on the set of vertices to be matched. \cite{feng2020batching} study $K$-stage variants of vertex weighted bipartite b-matching and AdWords problems, where online vertices arrive in $K$ batches.
+More recently, \cite{feng2021two} initiate the study and present online competitive algorithms for vertex-weighted two-stage stochastic matching as well as two-stage joint matching and pricing with application to ride hailing \cite{feng2023two}.